• Home

 There are a handful of museums in and around town, most providing deeper background on the Mayan culture:

-- Museo Digital de Copan: I’m not sure if this museum is still open, and unfortunately we didn’t visit so I can’t confirm.
+• ම Museo Digital de Copan: I’m not sure if this museum is still open, and unfortunately we didn’t visit so I can’t confirm.
 I don’t think there’s much in the way of exhibitions, however, it was a popular spot as they showed a 15-minute video about the ancient city, which was a great introduction to the ruins before you visited.
-It’s in the plaza so you can easily pop your head in and check.
-Entrance is $3 USD and (if) they are open from 1:00 pm – 9:00 pm 7 days a week.

-- Museo de Arqueología Maya: also located in the plaza, this isn’t a huge museum, but it has additional artefacts to complement the ruins.
-It’s $3 USD entry fee, and they are open daily from 2:00 pm – 9:00 pm.
+• ම Museo de ArqueologĂa Maya: also located in the plaza, this isn’t a huge museum, but it has additional artefacts to complement the ruins.
+It’s $8 USD entry fee, and they are open daily from 2:00 pm – 9:00 pm.

-- Museo de Esculturas: if you’re only going to visit one museum in Copan Ruinas, make it this one.
+• ම Museo de Esculturas: if you’re only going to visit one museum in Copan Ruinas, make it this one.
 Located on-site at the ruins, the sculpture museum highlights even further the impressive craftsmanship of the Mayans living in Copan.
-Entry is $7 USD and the museum is open daily from 8:00 am – 5:00 pm.
+Entry is $10 USD and the museum is open daily from 8:00 am – 5:00 pm.

 Where to eat in Copan Ruinas

-- 🍫 Don Churro Copan: I’m a sweet tooth, and I beelined straight for the churro shop!
+• 🍫 Don Churro Copan: I’m a sweet tooth, and I beelined straight for the churro shop!
 They make hot, thick churros filled with a sweet topping of your choice (caramel, chocolate, condensed milk etc.).
-Highly recommend.
+Highly recommend. 📣 Unfortunately Don Churro is now closed.
+Apparently there is a stall around Parque Central with churros but they’re not as good.
+Let me know if you find any other spot for a tasty sweet treat!

 Travel tips

-- 🧺 Laundry: one problem we ran into in Copan Ruinas was needing to do A LOT (like everything in our backpack) of laundry, and we couldn’t find any normal lavanderias.
+• 🧺 Laundry: one problem we ran into in Copan Ruinas was needing to do A LOT (like everything in our backpack) of laundry, and we couldn’t find any normal lavanderias.
 We ended up taking our clothes to La Casa de Todo, but it was really expensive.
-As of 2024, it looks like a new laundry has opened up, which will solve this problem!
+Since our visit, it looks like a new laundry has opened up, which will solve this problem!
 Check out SuperLaundry if you need one.

-- 🌤️ When to visit: Copan Ruinas follows the usual wet/dry season for the region.
+• 🌤️ When to visit: Copan Ruinas follows the usual wet/dry season for the region.
 November – April is the dry season.
 We visited in March and had perfect sunny days.
-It can get quite hot in Copan, and it’s much hotter than neighbouring Antigua in Guatemala, so be prepared.
+It can get quite hot in Copan, and it’s much hotter than neighbouring Antigua in Guatemala, given the lower altitude, so be prepared.

 Final thoughts on Copan Ruinas Honduras